 This will also ensure that the risk of rust is reduced, and while rust can be removed, it will take a bit of elbow grease, and you may need to re-season it once done.
 Prevention is always better than cure.

 Find out how often cast iron should be seasoned.

 Storing Your Cast Iron Cookware

 If you are going to be storing your cast iron with other cookware, remember that cast iron is very heady and can easily damage cookware made from lighter material.
-So either have all your cast iron cookware in its cupboard or add paper towels to stop it from getting scratched.
+So either store all your cast iron cookware in its own cupboard or add paper towels to stop it from getting scratched.

 Always look to store your cast iron with good airflow, as this will prevent moisture from building up on the cooking surface.
-If you live in a high humidity location, use a dry cupboard and ensure that the pot/skillet is dry before storing.
+If you live in a high-humidity location, use a dry cupboard and ensure that the pot/skillet is dry before storing.

-Related read How to store cast iron cookware
+Learn how to store cast iron cookware.